-You can apply online from 7:00 a.m.
-Monday – 7:00 p.m.
-Saturday.
-It usually takes about 30 minutes to apply online, but it may depend on your Internet connection.
-You can file online if you:
+You can apply online anytime.
+It usually takes about 45 minutes to apply online.
+You can file online if all of the following apply:

-You worked for at least one but not more than 19 Michigan employers in the last 18 months AND
+You worked for at least one but not more than 19 Michigan employers in the last 18 months;

-Only worked under one social security number in the last 18 months AND
+You only worked under one social security number in the last 18 months;

-Have not filed an unemployment claim with any other state in the past 12 months AND
+You have not filed an unemployment claim with any other state in the past 12 months; and

-To file online go to the Michigan Web Account Manager.
+To file online go to the Michigan Web Account Manager (MiWAM).
 You will have to create a login name and password.
 Then you will be asked a series of questions.
 Yellow answer fields indicate required answers.
 For more information on how to use MiWAM, read the MiWAM Toolkit.